michaeljylam/michaeljylam.github.io/README.md

 # michaeljylam.ca
-Built upon the foundation of the Bootstrap library, this portfolio website hosts a detailed résumé and an overview of all projects.
-Serving also as a platform for experimentation with web features, this website integrates a mobile-friendly design, support for system-wide dark mode, and support for devices with a notch design.
+Built upon the foundation of the Bootstrap library, this portfolio website hosts a detailed resume and an overview of all projects.
+Additionally serving as a platform for experimentation with web features, this website integrates a mobile-friendly design, support for system-wide dark mode, and support for devices with a notch design.

 ## Features
 ### Responsive Design